nazianafis/Disaster-Response-Pipeline/README.md

 ### Installation <a name="installation"></a>

-Datasets: The set of disaster messages is available and can be downloaded from [here](https://github.com/nazianafis/Disaster-Response-Pipeline/blob/main/data/disaster_messages.csv).
-Disaster categories are [here](https://github.com/nazianafis/Disaster-Response-Pipeline/blob/main/data/disaster_categories.csv).
+Datasets: The set of sample disaster SOS messages can be downloaded from [here](https://github.com/nazianafis/Disaster-Response-Pipeline/blob/main/data/disaster_messages.csv).
+Disaster categories are available [here](https://github.com/nazianafis/Disaster-Response-Pipeline/blob/main/data/disaster_categories.csv).

 #### To run the project: